ipums/sda_title_issue_example/README.md

 # SDA Missing Title Issue Example

 We're having a bit of trouble getting our SDA pages into WCAG 2.1 AA compliance.
-The issue is the lack of an h1 header where we expect one to be emitted.
+The issue is an empty h1 header being emitted where we expect our study title to be.
 Below are instructions for reproducing the issue.

 ## Reproduction
 1. `/path/to/sda/makesda -l us1850a.ddl -d us1850a.dat`